GoogleChromeLabs/puppy-content/content/en-US/api/fontStretch.md

 browser_compatibility: api.CanvasRenderingContext2D.fontStretch
 ---

 **When this feature ships, the content below will live on MDN under [developer.mozilla.org/en-US/docs/Web/CanvasRenderingContext2D/textLetterSpacing](https://developer.mozilla.org/en-US/docs/Web/CanvasRenderingContext2D/textLetterSpacing).**

 ## Description

-The `fontStretch` property of the `CanvasRenderingContext2D` interface allows the developers to select different face from a font.
+The `fontStretch` property of the `CanvasRenderingContext2D` interface allows the developers to select different font-face from a font.
 The default value is `normal`.

 ## Syntax